 So we are trying to cut dairy out of our 1 year old’s diet, and I quickly discovered that the only way to keep her from getting any dairy is to have no dairy in the house.
 Luckily, because of my experience blogging in the gluten free and allergy community, this transition has been easier.
 I know exactly what to do, so I haven’t been overwhelmed.

 I’ll stop typing now, and sharing all of my allergy adventures with you.

 Here is the recipe for dairy free gluten free baked red velvet donuts.

-- ¾ cup all purpose gluten free flour (I used GF Jules, but you could also use my cake flour blend, GF Mama, or another high quality GF blend.)
+- 3/4 cup all purpose gluten free flour (like my flour blend, GF Mama, or GF Jules)

 - 1 tablespoon cocoa powder

 For the glaze

 - 1/2 teaspoon url href="https://amzn.to/1ZKwPSY"]cheesecake flavoring[/url (NOTE- I used LORANN super strength oil, which according to their site is "free of dairy allergens